Tips for a happy holiday

 Drinks

-Non Greek wines are not particularly cheap, Greek wines are reasonably priced.
-Retsina , wine flavoured with pine resin, is an acquired taste but can get addictive; it goes well with Greek food, seldom causes a hangover, and is cheap; traditionally from the barrel at room temperature.
-Ouzo is like a Greek version of Pernod, usually drink it cold, with water or Sprite.
-It packs a punch.
-Amstel, Heineken and Greek beers such as Mythos are good and widely available; always cooled although seldom on draft.
+Non Greek wines are not particularly cheap; Greek wines are reasonably priced and often of very good quality.
+Retsina, wine flavoured with pine resin, is an acquired taste but can get addictive; it goes well with Greek food, seldom causes a hangover, and is cheap; traditionally from the barrel at room temperature.
+We usually have a choice of retsina and jugs of red and white local wine with our meals.

 Safety